 Often you have a germ of an idea and you’re sure it’d make a great story, but it’s hard to know exactly what angle you need to take to sell it as an article to an editor.

-What I found helped me was reading other people’s pitches (recently Marissa Higgins generously shared successful pitches) as well as workshops (Tim Herrera, the editor of the NYT Smarter Living section is running some (free) “how to write better pitches” sessions for freelancers) and really interrogating my ideas.
+What I found helped me was reading other people’s pitches (like Marissa Higgins generously shared successful pitches) and really interrogating my ideas.

 3. You haven’t optimised your subject line